tofflemire/tofflemire.github.io/pages/mentor_resources.md

 <br>
 <a href='/local_files/MentoringMatrix.docx' target='blank'>Mentor Matrix</a>
 <UL style="margin-top:-20px;">
-<LI>An exercise to identify what you mentee is hoping you will be able to provide</LI>
+<LI>An exercise to identify what your mentee is hoping you will be able to provide</LI>
 </UL>

 <a href='/local_files/MenteeMotivationsandExpectations.docx' target='blank'>Mentee Motivations and Expectations</a>